Stuycs-K/final-project-10-chen-matthew/PRESENTATION.md

 So if you'd like to read more, feel free to research on your own or read my code

-## Compare Quadratic Sieve to Trial Division

 # How to use
+Refer to `README.md` for instructions